ttltrk/TTT/PSQ/PSQ2.md

 ALTER TABLE star ADD FOREIGN KEY(star_id) REFERENCES galaxy(galaxy_id);

-- Each table should have at least three rows
 - You should use the TEXT data type at least once

 ALTER TABLE star ADD COLUMN description TEXT;